See how Independent Sector and our allies urged Congress to reinstate tax extenders:

-IRA charitable rollover introduced in 113th Congress
+IRA charitable rollover bill introduced

 The IRA Rollover was first enacted in 2006 as part of the Pension Protection Act.
-The provision expired and was reinstated multiple times, most recently as part of the American Taxpayer Relief Act of 2013 through December 31, 2013.
+The provision expired and has been reinstated multiple times, and expired most recently on January 1, 2015.
 The provision allows individuals aged 70½ and older to donate up to $100,000 from their IRAs to public charities without having to count the distributions as taxable income.
 Individuals may begin taking distributions from their IRAs as early as age 59½, but are required to begin taking them at age 70½.
 Normally, these distributions are subject to income taxes.

 Since the provision was first enacted, Americans have made millions of dollars of new contributions to nonprofits -- including social service programs, religious organizations, arts and cultural institutions, schools, and health care providers -- that benefit people every day.